 Any parameter change automatically starts a check for logical dependencies (validity and consistency check).
-If the device detects a problem the settings are marked by a quotation mark "?"; in this case the device refuses to save and to activate the settings.
+If the device detects a problem the settings are marked by a question mark "?"; in this case the settings cannot be saved and activated.

 Check Internal Status